 In 2003, NNA had sales and operating revenues of \$2.4 billion, representing 38% of our total sales and operating revenues, and shipments of 1,083 kilotonnes, representing 39% of our total shipments.
-Compared to 2002, NNA's revenues decreased by \$132 million, or 5%, in 2003 due mainly to the lower shipments, in part offset by the impact of higher aluminum input costs passed on to customers.
+Compared to 2002, NNA's revenues decreased by \$132 million, or 5%, in 2003 mainly due to lower shipments, in part offset by the impact of higher aluminum input costs passed through to customers.